 Aging and the problems that it brings are an area that requires special skills and a special person.
-We are committed to helping to improve the quality of life for all of our clients and we are please to announce a staff expansion to help us do that for this growing area of our population.
-We want to welcome Mary Brodland to our South Hills Pittsburgh PA based practice.
+We are committed to helping to improve the quality of life for all of our clients and we are pleased to announce a staff expansion to help us do that for this growing area of our population.
+We want to welcome Mary Brodland to our South Hills Pittsburgh PA-based practice.
 Mary is a Licensed Clinical Social Worker who provides services for adults over the age of 60 for many types of difficult situations they may face.
 A great way to get a feel for the type of person that Mary is is to watch her interview with me on Coffee with a Counselor.

 As we age, we may be faced with many life transitions such as retirement, downsizing, and parenting grandchildren.
 These transitions cause us to review our lives; we wonder if we have lived a fulfilling life and left a legacy we deem satisfying.
 This may lead us to search for closure for things left undone or question whether we made good decisions for ourselves and our families.